apikzorian/P3-BehavioralCloning/README.md

 ![alt_tag](https://s23.postimg.org/a8aot91yz/Screen_Shot_2017_01_10_at_7_34_40_PM.jpg)

 ### Model Specifications
 The model was built using keras and used an Adam Optimizer with 1e-4 learning rate.
 We originally tried using the default Adam optimizer provided by Keras, but received better results when given the option of controlling the learning rate.
 The model is trained on 9 epochs with 40,000 samples per epoch, with a batch size of 250.
 Loss is computed as `mean_squared_error` and we used `mean_absoulte_error` as our metric.
+The advantage of using `mean_absolute_error` is that it gives a real representation of how far off your predicted values are from the targeted values.
+This was helpful in this project, as we were able to see by how much the steering angle was varying with each epoch of each model.

 ## Performance
 Our model performed very well, as the car was able to continuously drive around the track for hours with our final model.
 The final validation loss was 0.0416.
+The final `mean_absolute_error` of validation was

 ![alt tag](https://s27.postimg.org/q0hkam0gj/Screen_Shot_2017_01_09_at_11_52_43_PM.jpg)